 Students shall make up all graded class work and tests assigned during an out-of-school suspension.
-All missed work during an out-of-school suspension must be requested by the student or parent/guardian either during the suspension or on the day the student returns to school.
+All missed work during an out-of-school suspension must be requested by the student or parent/guardian either during the suspension or on the first day the student returns to school or to the class.
 A timeline for the completion of all missed work and/or tests will be determined by the teacher and the student and shall not exceed the number of days the student was out of school.
 At the teacher's discretion, graded class work/tests may be accepted for partial credit or full credit.
+The request can be made to the teacher within the time frame by email.